From relegation to Europe - Emery's 'remarkable' job

 "The dreams are here and it's good for everybody - and we can share this with the supporters.

 "We're now a candidate for fifth.
-But Tottenham plays tomorrow, Liverpool have a match less than us, Brighton three matches and we have to play Liverpool, Tottenham and Brighton.
+But Tottenham plays tomorrow, Liverpool have [played] a match less than us, Brighton three matches and we have to play Liverpool, Tottenham and Brighton.

 "With each match we are winning, it is giving us confidence and a chance to get there."